 Mount Aso is the largest active volcano in Kyushu, Japan, and is among the largest in the world.
 It’s located in The recent volcanic eruption stopped flights and travel tours, and scientists even suspected that the eruption might affect global weather.
 In fact, an Eruption Alert of Mount Aso has been hoisted since about a year ago, and some tourist attractions such as the services of Mt.
-Aso Ropeway has been suspended due to safety reasons.
-The time I arrived at Mt Aso, we couldn’t take the ropeway to the mountain top.
-However, we enjoyed a gorgeous sunny day in the Aso area with only a few degree Celsius.
+Aso Ropeway have been suspended due to safety reasons.
+At the time I arrived at Mt Aso, we couldn’t take the ropeway to the mountain top.
+However, we enjoyed a gorgeous sunny day in the Aso area with only a few degrees Celsius.
 The entire rural area was so peaceful and quiet.
 I love it.

 We had a few route changes at the planning stage of our mini-North Kyushu road trip.
 We thought about Beppu, Saga; then Oita was in the picture… interestingly, one place never changes: Mount Aso had always remained as our “must-see” highlight in our itinerary.
 Another fantastic find would be the hot-spring resort in Minami (Southern) Aso that has INDIVIDUAL, OUTDOOR, IN-ROOM, PRIVATE hot spring at an incredible price that’s hard to believe!!

 Stay-tuned 🙂 —- My route of the day in Aso: